 There are two stages of periodontal disease including gingivitis and periodontitis.

 Gingivitis is the early stage of gum disease and consists of an inflammation of the gums.
 During this phase, no irreversible bone or tissue damage has occurred.
 Patients can treat gingivitis with regular brushing and flossing.

 When left untreated, gingivitis may develop into periodontitis.
-In this stage of periodontal disease, the inner layer of your gum tissue and bone separate from the teeth, forming pockets which can become infected.
+In this stage of periodontal disease, the inner layer of your gum tissue and bone separate from the teeth, forming pockets that can become infected.
 Over time, these pockets, also known as periodontal abscesses, deepen and begin to destroy the bone and gum tissue.
 Eventually, this can lead to tooth loss.